 You can also forgo the TSD for a TSS.
 Useful when you don't have the initial height to make a Tetris because it preserves one more line in your stack.
-It also preserves the parity of your stack, which arguably makes it a better option in many cases.
+It also results in an equal row height on both sides, which arguably makes it a better option in many cases.

-If you look closely, doing a TSS instead of a TSD preserves the parity of your two columns.
-This means that you can easily build a TSD or another Parapet on top of the field afterwards.
+If you look closely, doing a TSS instead of a TSD results in an equal row height on both sides.
+This means that you can quickly build a TSD or another Parapet on top of the field afterward.

 Here are some other examples.
-The second one is an example of using Parapet while downstacking in order to downstack with a Tetris.
+The second one is an example of using Parapet while downstacking to subsequently clear 4 lines with a Tetris.

-Sometimes you place the overhang first anticipating a L or J, only to realize that it's not in your queue.
+Sometimes you place the overhang first anticipating an L or J, only to realize that it's not in your queue.
 In that case, you can use a S or Z to skim.
-Like any other skims, this breaks B2B and it would be best to avoid getting into this situation.
+Like any other skim, this breaks B2B, and it would be best to avoid getting into this situation.